Offering a custom partner connector

 -

 Provide the password and the cluster host list to DataLens managers.
-They will contact you after they receive your request in Marketplace.
+They will contact you upon receipt of your request in Marketplace.

 -

-Generate a pair of RSA-2048 keys.
+Generate an RSA-2048 key pair.
 Provide the public key and the key version to DataLens managers.

-Key generation requirements:public_exponent=65537,key_size=2048.
-A key version is an integer that is required for future seamless key rotation.Python code to generate a pair of keys
+The key generation requirements arepublic_exponent=65537,key_size=2048.
+A key version is an integer.
+It is required for future seamless key rotation.Python code to generate a key pair

 from cryptography.hazmat.primitives.asymmetric import rsa from cryptography.hazmat.primitives import serialization private_key = rsa.generate_private_key( public_exponent=65537, key_size=2048, ) private_pem = private_key.private_bytes( encoding=serialization.Encoding.PEM, format=serialization.PrivateFormat.TraditionalOpenSSL, encryption_algorithm=serialization.NoEncryption() ).decode() public_key = private_key.public_key() public_pem = public_key.public_bytes( encoding=serialization.Encoding.PEM, format=serialization.PublicFormat.SubjectPublicKeyInfo ).decode() print(public_pem) -